Short answers about Pixhab — what it is, how it works, what changes when you connect a wallet. The future plan lives on the roadmap.

 The simulation moves on a deliberate 2-second tick because we wanted residents to feel watched, not played.
 They're not characters waiting on your input; they're going about their day.
 If nothing happens for thirty seconds, that's the design.
 Encounters land when they land.

 Today: walk, encounter other residents, and speak through the same dialog system as the defaults.
 Soon: per-resident memory, longer-form conversation when residents share a tile, and quiet jobs (sweeping, baking, lantern-lighting) that earn small pixel currency.
-Roadmap below.
+See the roadmap.

-We post drops, contract addresses, and station expansions to pixhab.com when they're ready.
+We post drops, contract addresses, and station expansions on X (@pixhab) and on GitHub.
 Until then, the site itself is the announcement — the field log scrolls live and the tick counter never stops.